larsgson/biblical-text-quizz-generator/README.md

    | `API_KEY` | Shared secret matching the backend's API key |
    | `APP_PASSWORD` | Password users must enter to use the AI chat (protects against unwanted API costs) |

 3. Deploy.
 The edge function at `netlify/edge-functions/api-proxy.ts` handles API proxying automatically.
-The chat endpoint (`/api/chat`) is password-gated; all other endpoints are open.
+The chat endpoints (`/api/chat` and `/api/chat-quiz`) are password-gated; all other endpoints are open.

 ## License